rofthchild/rofthchild/README.md

-Want to start commiting to GitHub more often.
+Want to start commiting to GitHub more often.<br>
 Want to learn to code stuffs and be many fars from where i currently am.

 <h1>current inspiration</h1>